okstate-library/spaces-ui/README.md

 ## OKState Libraries would also appreciate recognition if you use this code.

-If need any help( feature development | build | hosting ) contact our developers
+If need any help (feature development | build | hosting ) contact our developers.